barrettotte/barrettotte.github.io/content/about.md

 - General Physics and various subtopics
 - General Chemistry and various subtopics
-- General Biology and Microbiology
+- General Biology and various subtopics
+- Electrodynamics
+- Astronomy
 - Entomology
 - Mineralogy
 - Semiconductor Engineering
-- Mechanical Engineering
+- Mechanical Engineering and Machining
 - Automotive Engineering
-- Watchmaking
+- Watchmaking and Clockmaking
 - Linguistics and Languages
 - Ancient History and World History
 - Various Religions

-- Astronomy
+There's definitely more than what is listed here.
+Obviously this is way too much.

-There's probably more and I hope I have enough time and energy to keep learning everything.
+But, I hope I have enough time, energy, and motivation to keep learning everything.